pythonanywhere/help_pages/articles/ForcingHTTPS.md

 For some web sites you might want to not just offer HTTPS access to your users -- you might want to force all connections to go through HTTPS.
 There are different ways to do that for different web frameworks.
 Here are some -- if you don't see the framework you use, let us know with the "Send Feedback" link above.

+##Django (1.8 or higher)

+In `settings.py`, set:

+    SECURE_SSL_REDIRECT = True

-##Django
+##Django (older versions)

 Just